-How COVID-19 pandemic affects children’s learning
+The impact of Covid-19 lockdown on children

-New Delhi, May 07: While coronavirus continues to spread across the globe, many countries have decided to close schools as part of a social distancing policy to slow transmission of the virus.
+New Delhi, May 07: While coronavirus continues to spread across the globe, many countries have decided to close schools as part of a social distancing policy in order to slow transmission of the virus.

 However, these closure of schools, has affected the education of more than 1.5 billion children and youth worlwide due to the coronavirus (COVID-19) pandemic.

-It should be noted that the closures of schoolsare likely to widen the learning gap between children from lower-income and higher-income families.
+It should be noted that the closures of schools are likely to widen the learning gap between children from lower-income and higher-income families.

 While many parents with access to technology and internet are increasingly turning to online education technology to keep their kids learning at home while some may not be able to.

-A survey from India Welfare Trust, has shed light on how children are bearing the brunt of the unprecedented outbreak
+In a recent survey from India Welfare Trust, it has shed light on how children are bearing the brunt of the unprecedented outbreak

-According to the survey, 89% of respondents believe that their children's learning will be affected by the delay in lifting the coronavirus lockdown.
+According to the survey, 89 per cent of respondents believe that their children's learning will be affected by the delay due to the delay in lifting down the coronavirus lockdown.

 The survey was conducted in the 1st week of May 2020.
 238 responses were received from 200+ organisations across India.

-Take a look at some more questions asked to the respondents
+Take a look at some more questions asked during the survey:

 When do people think schools will reopen?